AlbinTouma/AlbinTouma/README.md

 # Hi there, I'm Albin Touma 👋

-I'm a data analyst and researcher on the Financial Crimes team with a background in OSINT and anti-money laundering solutions.
+I'm a research analyst with a background in OSINT and financial crime fighting.

 ## Projects I'm contributing to ...

 - [Groupint](https://github.com/OSINT-for-Ukraine/groupint) is an OSINT tool that I helped develop as part of OSINT for Ukraine's R&D team.
 This tool helps OSINT investigators identify threat actors and networks on Telegram
 - [Know Your Sanctions](https://knowyoursanctions.com) is a simple open-source sanctions screening platform that I launched.
-- [Illicit Finance](https://illicitfinance.eu) is where I publish research and the latest on transnational crime, corruption, and anything related to illicit finance.
+- [Signal-Sifter](https://github.com/AlbinTouma/Signal-Sifter) This project uses data from Flashback Forum to map crimes and their locations in Sweden by analyzing user-generated posts and discussions as an unfiltered alternative to traditional sources.

 ## I’m looking to collaborate on ...